tino/pyFirmata/README.rst

     >>> board.analog[0].register_callback(myCallback)

-where myCallback(data) is then called every time when data has been received and is timed by the arduino itself so is very precise.
+where myCallback(data) is then called every time when data has been received and is timed by the arduino itself so is very precise of up about 100Hz sampling rate.

 If you use a pin more often, it can be worth it to use the ``get_pin`` method of the board.
 It let's you specify what pin you need by a string, composed of